Understanding Radiation Therapy

 - Radiation therapy to the vulva or vagina may cause inflammation, making intercourse painful.
 This usually improves in the weeks after treatment ends.
 Your treatment team will recommend creams and pain relief to use until the skin heals.

-- The vagina may become shorter and narrower (vaginal stenosis), which may make intercourse difficult or painful.
+- The vagina may become shorter and narrower (vaginal stenosis), making intercourse difficult or painful.
 Having regular intercourse or using vaginal dilators after treatment ends can help keep the vagina open.
 Wait until any soreness or inflammation has settled before you start using a dilator or having sexual intercourse.
 This is usually 2–6 weeks after your last session of radiation therapy.
 Using a dilator can be challenging.
-Your doctor or a physiotherapist can provide instructions.
+Your doctor, nurse or a physiotherapist can provide instructions.

-- If sexual penetration is painful or difficult, explore different ways to orgasm or climax.
+- If sexual penetration is painful or difficult, explore other ways to orgasm or climax.

 - Radiation therapy to the pelvic area or abdomen usually stops the ovaries producing female hormones, which leads to early menopause.